Fear of rejection phobia can be very difficult for those who suffer from it. A phobia is nothing more than an extreme, irrational fear.

-What was the Tokolosh really?
+What was the Tokoloshe really?
 I wondered how it felt, how it smelled, what it looked like from up close.
 How could I really know the truth?

 Isn’t that the way most fears are when we finally face them?
-They seem so big and terrible we resist even looking at them so we never examine the situation truly.
+They seem so big and terrible, we resist even looking at them so we never truly examine the situation.
 But once we do, we laugh at the power they used to have over us.

-The easiest way to make yourself face what you fear on an ongoing basis is to become incredibly curious. (at the end of this article I will direct you to an exercise that can help you get rid of phobia and deeply held fears at a subconscious level.)
+The easiest way to make yourself face what you fear on an ongoing basis is to become incredibly curious (at the end of this article I will direct you to an exercise that can help you get rid of phobias and deeply held fears at a subconscious level).

 So what if someone says no to you?
 What is the worst that can happen?
 When someone says no to something or someone, it says a lot more about what is going on with them than you.

-And what if the say yes?
+And what if they say yes?
 How about playing out the best case scenario in your mind?